-Campus Activewear reported a 1.2% year-on-year (YoY) revenue growth, reaching INR 343.3 crore in Q1 FY26.
-On a quarter-on-quarter (QoQ) basis, revenue declined by 15.4% from Q4 FY25, which is largely attributed to the typical seasonal slowdown in Q1 for the footwear industry.
+Campus Activewear reported a 1.2% year-on-year (YoY) revenue growth, bringing the top line to INR 343.3 crore for Q1 FY26.
+On a sequential basis, revenue saw a typical seasonal decline of 15.4% from the stronger Q4 FY25.

 Sales Performance Snapshot